single-spa/single-spa.js.org/website/versioned_docs/version-5.x/building-applications.md

 #### Custom props

-In addition to the built-in props that are provided by single-spa, you may optionally specify custom props to be passed to an application by providing a fourth argument to `registerApplication`.
+In addition to the built-in props that are provided by single-spa, you may optionally specify custom props to be passed to an application.
 These *customProps* will be passed into each lifecycle method.
+The custom props are an object, and you can provide either the object or a function that returns the object.
+Custom prop functions are called with the application name and current window.location as arguments.

 <p className="filename">root.application.js</p>